foss2serve/github-workflow-activity/tutorial2/tut2-handout.md

 track or the maintainer is not interested in your idea, you can find out before you waste too much time implementing your idea.

+Lines (6-8) are just an example of changes you might make.
+Instead, make any changes you like using any tool you like.

 ```bash
 $ git checkout -b <BRANCH_NAME>                         (5)
 $ vim file1                                             (6)